albertogg/albertogg.github.com/_posts/2014-11-30-rack-basics.md

 the views.

-Following the Rails convention we can create a view with `.html.erb` file extension in the root of our application directory and create a simple function that we'll call from inside the application Proc.
+Following the Rails convention we can create a view with `.html.erb` file extension in the root of our application directory and create a simple method that we'll call from inside the application Proc.
 Let's take a look:

 ```ruby